 Lobben boots – dog mushers’ favorite footwear

 Norwegian Arctic explorers developed the lobben boots.
 Scandinavians have worn lobben boots since 1955.
-In recent years, their popularity increased among Alaskans because they are the first choice of many Iditarod and Yukon Quest mushers who have a sort of celebrity status.
+In recent years, their popularity increased among Alaskans because they are the first choice of many Yukon Quest and Iditarod mushers who have a sort of celebrity status in Alaska.

 When to wear or not to wear lobben boots